Master of Science in Nutrition and Wellness (MSNW) Curriculum

 Coursework in the MS in Nutrition and Wellness degree helps you build a foundation of expertise in advanced nutritional topics as well as vital skills in research, analysis and communication.
 This combination will enable you to accurately synthesize and share what you learn throughout the program.

-NTR 539 - Health and Wellness Research Planning (4 Credits)
+NTR 501 Health Promotion and Wellness (4 Credits)

 NTR 581 Obesity: Theory and Practice (4 Credits)